yuanze-lin/Olympus/README.md

 - [ ] Release the training code.
 - [ ] Release Olympus datasets.
 - [ ] Release the inference code of Olympus.
-- [x] Release the weights of Olympus.
+- [x] We've released the weights of Olympus.

 ## :page_facing_up: Abstract